approximatenumber/approximatenumber.github.io/_posts/2017-08-02-auto-updating-jenkins-plugins-with-pipeline.md

         throw err
     }
 }
 ```

-As a result, this job will be started `@weekly`, check available updates, send an email to you to confirm update.
+As a result, this job will be started `@monthly`, check available updates, send an email to you to confirm update.
 If you don\`t confirm it in 24 hours, job will update plugins automatically.